ericdunipace/ericdunipace.github.io/_posts/2023-05-29-RcppCGAL-updates.md

 ## How do I use it?
 Really, this is a bare bones package simply meant to make the process of including the latest CGAL header files into an R package easier.
 To use it you just need to install the package in the usual manner from R: `install.packages("RcppCGAL")`.
 You can also use the `remotes` package to download directly from GitHub.
 There's a vignette in the package that also describes how to install the header files.

-To see what kinds of things are possible with CGAL, I recommend checking out St\'{e}phane Laurent's packages.
+To see what kinds of things are possible with CGAL, I recommend checking out Stéphane Laurent's packages.
 He details some of them [here](https://laustep.github.io/stlahblog/posts/SurfaceReconstruction.html).

 ## What next?
 Hopefully, there won't be too much more to this package now that it should autoupdate to the latest version of CGAL.